“The Doctor’s Opinion”

 Perhaps most significantly, people who meet the diagnostic criteria for internet and technology addiction have been shown to experience structural changes in the brain very similar to the changes experienced in the brains of individuals with drug or alcohol addictions.
 In particular, internet and technology addiction is associated with reduced gray matter in the prefrontal cortex, the anterior cingulate cortex, the ventral tegmental area, the nucleus accumbens, the caudate nucleus, the putamen, the thalamus, and the amygdala.
 These changes compromise our inhibitory control, conscious decision-making and reasoning, voluntary top–down attentional control, modeling and prediction of the behavior of others, emotional processing, behavior monitoring and modulation, reward expectation, executive function, and cognitive function.2,3,4,5 In addition, changes in the brain’s white matter further affect our sensory, cognitive, and emotional regulation abilities, our reward pathways, and the formation, maintenance, and retrieval of our working memory.5,6

 These findings are cause for serious concern.
 While some might minimize the impact of internet and technology addiction in comparison to chemical substances, the truth is that internet and technology addiction changes our brains in a manner similar to the effects produced by an addiction to alcohol, heroin, or other chemical substances.
-A variety of studies have shown that access to television and video games reduces the amount of pain medication needed by hospital patients, indicating an analgesic (pain-reducing) effect similar to opiate substances such as morphine, heroin, or codeine.9,10,11
+A variety of studies have shown that access to television and video games reduces the amount of pain medication needed by hospital patients.9,10,11

 Of course, the effects of internet and technology addiction are not only reflected in the structure of our brains, but in our lives as well.
 Internet and technology addiction is strongly associated with increased impulsivity,5 ADHD, anxiety, and depression.12 In addition, it is associated with psychological inflexibility, avoidance behaviors, substance abuse, higher incidences of interpersonal problems, emotional instability, borderline personality symptoms, low self-esteem, and low emotional intelligence.13 In addition to these mental and emotional problems, internet and technology addiction is also linked to a higher risk of obesity and cardiometabolic disease,14 poorer sleep quality, increased fatigue, and symptoms of insomnia,15,16 all of which are correlated to a higher mortality rate.17,18 Perhaps most tragically of all, individuals with internet addiction have much higher rates of suicidal ideation, planning, and attempts—roughly three times the average.19